FAQ

 Out of the box, Actors are structured such that the Actor Namespace has the following properties:

-• email (string) - the Actor's email address.
-This cans serve as a unique identifier.
+) - the Actor's email address.
+This cans serve as a unique identifier. - phone (

-• phone (string) - the Actor's phone number.
-This can serve as a unique identifier.
+) - the Actor's phone number.
+This can serve as a unique identifier. - timezone (

-• timezone (string) - the Actor's timezone.
-Timezones must be described by their TZ database names, or the Actor will not parse them as meaningful timezones.
+) - the Actor's timezone.
+Timezones must be described by their TZ database names, or the Actor will not parse them as meaningful timezones. - region (

-• region (string) - the Actor's region.
-Regions must be described by their State/Province Abbreviation Key, or the Actor will not parse them as meaningful regions.
+) - the Actor's region.
+Regions must be described by their State/Province Abbreviation Key, or the Actor will not parse them as meaningful regions. - calendar_restriction (

-• calendar_restriction (string, Availability Schedule Key) - defines when Notifications can and cannot be sent to the Actor from the Journey Builder.
-For the sake of TCPA compliance, this value is automatically generated out of timezone and region when applicable.
+, Availability Schedule Key) - defines when Notifications can and cannot be sent to the Actor from the Journey Builder.
+For the sake of TCPA compliance, this value is automatically generated out of timezone and region when applicable.- Availability Schedule Keys are made in the Schedules Builder.
+For more on how to conceptualize calendar restrictions, see Using Availability Schedules.

 Variables saved in the Actor namespace are just that: locally-stored variables.
 They do not automatically establish communication channels any more than other locally-stored variables do.